');

 About St. Peter, MN

-St. Peter is a mid-sized city in Minnesota with a population of 12,085 residents.
-The median household income is $65,042 per year, which is near the national average.
-The median age in St. Peter is 35 years.
+St. Peter is a mid-sized city located in Minnesota with a population of 12,085 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,042 per year, which is 13% below the national median of $75,149.
+The median age of 35 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in St. Peter, MN